The Baker's Table

 Jump to Recipe Print Recipe

 Let's talk about gooey pumpkin butter cake.
 You know, the kind of dessert that makes you pause mid-bite, close your eyes, and say, Wow.
-This isn't just a cake-it's a fall-inspired masterpiece that combines the best of two worlds: a moist, spiced pumpkin cake base and a tangy, creamy, gooey topping.
-The textures alone are worth the hype-soft and fluffy on the bottom, luscious and velvety on top.
+This isn't just a cake.
+It's a fall-inspired masterpiece that combines the best of two worlds: a moist, spiced pumpkin cake base and a tangy, creamy, gooey topping.
+The textures alone are worth the hype; soft and fluffy on the bottom, luscious and velvety on top.
 Oh, and the flavors?
 Think warm cinnamon, nutmeg, and cloves dancing with earthy pumpkin and a touch of caramel-like maple sweetness.
 It's basically autumn in every bite. 🍁

 Whether you're cozying up on a chilly evening, impressing your Thanksgiving guests, or just want a little something special to go with your PSL (pumpkin spice latte, of course), this cake is the answer.
 Hint: if you're looking for even more pumpkin flavors, check out my favorite Pumpkin Muffins, Pumpkin Cheesecake, and a family favorite, often requested, Pumpkin Caramel Cake.